munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ### Value arrays

 The constant pool is an array of values.
 The instruction to load a constant looks up the value by index in that array.
-As with our bytecode array, the compiler doesn't know how big the array needs to be ahead of time.
-So, <span name="generic">again</span>, we need a dynamic one.
-Since C doesn't have generic data structures, we'll write another dynamic array data structure, this time for
+As with our <span name="generic">bytecode</span> array, the compiler doesn't know how big the array needs to be ahead of time.
+So, again, we need a dynamic one.
+Since C doesn't have generic data structures, we'll write another dynamic array data structure, this time for Value.
-Value:

 <aside name="generic">